Azure/azure-iot-sdk-c/doc/Iothub_sdk_options.md

 - AMQP uses batching always.

-- HTTP can optionally enable batching, using the "Batching" option referenced above.
+- HTTP can optionally enable batching, using the "Batching" option.

 - MQTT does not have a batching option.